pondoksiber/Vuln_SQLi-learning01/README.md

 Step 1: Set Up the Environment
     Install Python:

-        Download and install Python from python.org.
+1. Download and install Python from python.org.
-        Ensure Python is added to your system PATH during installation.
+2. Ensure Python is added to your system PATH during installation.
-        Verify the installation by running:
+3. Verify the installation by running:

         python --version

-    Install SQLite:
-        SQLite is a lightweight database that comes pre-installed with Python.
-No additional installation is required.
+4. SQLite (it will be comes pre-installed with Python.
+No additional installation is required)

 Step 2: Create a Database and Table
 Open a terminal or command prompt.